Tignon law: Background

+Sumptuary laws that placed restrictions on dress and adornment according to rank or race were not uncommon in the eighteenth century.
 The Code Noir, or black code, was a French law that restricted the lives of people of color living in French colonies.
-It had first been created to apply in the Caribbean colonies in 1685, but was extended to Louisiana in 1724.
-Spanish authorities instituted a similar law, first in 1769 and again in 1778.
-By 1786, Esteban Rodríguez Miró was the Spanish governor of Louisiana.
-He disliked actions some black women had taken, considering them to show "too much luxury in their bearing."
-White women began to urge Miró to act to restrict the fashion of non-whites.
+It had first been created to apply in the Caribbean colonies in 1685 but was extended to Louisiana in 1724 and included sumptuary components.
+Spanish authorities instituted similar laws, first in 1769 and again in 1778.